AJahangeerBasha/avrlodge_v2/STATUS.md

 ---

-In db.reservationRooms, dont show roomStatus = 'Cancelled'
+In db.reservationRooms, dont show roomStatus = 'Cancelled' in Caledar route.